singular-gpispace/modular_res/README.md

 ```

-##  Example for modular computation Parameterization of Rational Normal Curves.
+##  Example for modular  Parameterization of Rational Normal Curves.
 Ensure you're on the  modularRNCOdd branch:
 ```bash
 git checkout modularRNCOdd